-For Impediment 3, substandard housing is addressed through the owner-occupied and rental housing rehabilitation efforts in the city.
+For Impediment 3, substandard housing is addressed through the owner-occupied and rental housing rehabilitation efforts in the City.
 From 2011 to 2016, 65 owner-occupied homes were rehabilitated through the HOME program.
-Rehabilitation for owner-occupied housing was for low- and moderate-income households and helped rehab substandard dwellings for single-family homes.
-In 2011 and 2012, after rehabilitation of Winslow Pointe, a multi-family development with 84 rental housing units was made available to low- and moderate-income households as well.
+Rehabilitation for owner-occupied housing were for low- and moderate-income households and helped rehab substandard dwellings for single-family homes.
+In 2011-2012, after rehabilitation of Winslow Pointe, a multi-family development with 84 rental housing units was made available to low and moderate-income households as well.

-Property was acquired in order to remove dilapidated structures and construct new affordable housing in the city.
-From 2011 to 2016, 21 dilapidated properties were acquired by the city to eliminate blighted conditions.
+Property was acquired for removal of dilapidated structures and replaced with construction of new affordable housing in the City.
+From 2011 to 2016, 21 dilapidated properties were acquired by the City to remove blighted conditions.

-The city has now implemented an Energy Efficiency Program and Urgent Repair Program for owner occupied homes as part of the Owner-Occupied Rehabilitation Program.
-The city now has a partnership with the State Employee's Credit Union to rehabilitate or build new single-family rentals or duplexes.
+The City has now implemented an Energy Efficiency Program and Urgent Repair Program for owner occupied homes as part of the Owner-Occupied Rehabilitation Program.
+The

+City also now has a partnership with the State Employee's Credit Union to rehabilitate or build new single-family rentals or duplexes.

-For Impediment 4, the city continues to support programs that increase self-sufficiency for homeless and at-risk special needs populations in Greenville.
-In 2016, the PIT Count was nine households with children and 78 without minor children.
-The city of Greenville is a member of the North Carolina Balance of State CoC and meets with the CoC monthly to discuss issues affecting the homeless population in the city and the region and to develop ongoing strategies to aid this group.
+For Impediment 4, the City continues to support programs that increase self-sufficiency for homeless and at-risk special needs populations in Greenville.
+In 2016, the PIT Count was 9 households with children and 78 without minor children.
+The City of Greenville is a member of the North Carolina Balance of State CoC and meets with the CoC monthly to discuss issues affecting the homeless population in the City and the region and develop ongoing strategies to provide assistance to this group.

-The city, along with the Pitt County Board of Commissioners, also adopted resolutions in 2007 to develop a 10-year plan to end chronic homelessness in Pitt County.
+The City with the Pitt County Board of Commissioners also adopted resolutions in 2007 to develop a 10-year plan to End Chronic Homelessness in Pitt County.
 Financial assistance through the CDBG program was provided to the Center of Family Violence Prevention, which provides emergency housing to battered women and young children.
-Transitional housing was also provided through the center and is designed to be a bridge from homelessness to self-sufficient permanent housing.
+Transitional Housing was also provided through the Center and is designed to be a bridge from homelessness to self-sufficient permanent housing.

-In 2016, the city as a member of the Pitt County CoC and the Greenville Housing Authority (GHA) assisted 40 individuals with HIV/AIDS with housing opportunities using HOPWA funds.
-Currently, GHA manages 10 units designated for HIV/AIDS individuals.
-Case management services are provided in partnership with the Pitt County AIDS Service Organization.
+In 2016, the City as a member of the Pitt County CoC and the Greenville Housing Authority (GHA) assisted 40 individuals with housing opportunities for persons with aids through HOPWA funds.
+Currently, GHA manages ten units designated for HIV/AIDS individuals.
+Case management services is provided in partnership through the Pitt County AIDS Service Organization.

-Finally, the Greenville Police Department and L.I.F.E. of NC, Inc. DBA STRIVE have collaborated together to implement a prisoner re-entry program in the city of Greenville.
+Finally, the Greenville Police Department and L.I.F.E. of NC, Inc. DBA STRIVE have collaborated to implement a prisoner re-entry program in the City of Greenville.
 This program was made possible through a grant funded by the North Carolina Governor's Crime Commission.

-For Impediment 5, to address the lack of access to homeownership (based on HMDA and apparent predatory lending practices), the city's efforts were focused on educating potential homebuyers.
-The city conducted property manager seminars that were attended by 68 individuals.
-All first-time homebuyers in the city are required to attend a workshop for Fair Housing Education.
+For Impediment 5, to address the lack of access to homeownership (based on HMDA and apparent predatory lending practices, the City's efforts were directed and educating potential homebuyers.
+The City conducted property manager seminars, in which 68 people attended.
+All first-time homebuyers in the City are required to attend a workshop for Fair Housing Education.
 Also, additional workshops on fair housing, lending practices and access were scheduled throughout the program year and are ongoing.
-In the past three years alone, there have been more than 250 participants at these workshops.
+In the past three years alone, there have been over 250 participants at these workshops.